reputage/didery/docs/modes/modes.rst

   requires that you validate that the clients public key belongs to the DID you've received.
 The normal method for doing this would be to look up the DID Document and compare public keys.
-Because Didery is meant to be a backbone infrastructure piece it needs to be fast and have a high throughput.
+Because Didery is meant to be a backbone infrastructure piece it needs to be fast and have high throughput.
 | If Didery has to look up the DID Document for every request it
   significantly slows down the service.

-The only other way to validate a public key is to resolve the idstring to it's corresponding public key.
+The only other way to validate a public key is to resolve a DID's idstring to it's corresponding public key.
 This requires having and maintaining an implementation for every DID method.
 This is problematic because the DID spec has not been finalized, there is no limit to the number of DID methods, and the methods are constantly changing.

 In order to solve this problem Didery supports multiple running modes that give different levels of security.
 The mode Didery will use can be